Automate Your Workflow and Improve Efficiency in Salesforce

 Next you’ll be given an email inbox.
 This simply allows you to forward the emails you need straight to us:

-In the next step, simply choose “None of them” as we will use Parserr’s built-in Salesforce Integration.
+In the next step where you’re asked whether you intend to use any of the integration tools, simply choose “None of them” as we will use Parserr’s built-in Salesforce Integration.

-Since our goal is to transfer the information of leads to Salesforce, let’s try with something simple.
+Since our goal is to transfer the information of leads to Salesforce, let’s try something simple.

 To create a parsing rule that extracts the email address of leads, choose “Body” under the “Choose the attribute” section of the configuration page.